imagej/imagej.github.io/_pages/plugins/mtrack/index.md

 ### Module 1 - Microtubule Detection & Tracking

 A typical dataset consists of a single two-dimensional (2d) image of the non-dynamic microtubule seeds followed by a 2d time-lapse of the dynamically growing microtubules.
 The file format can be any format readable by Fiji/Bioformats (.tif, .nd2, ... ).
-To run the tracker select {% include bc content='Plugins|MTrack|Microtubule Detection and Tracking'%}
+To run the tracker select {% include bc path='Plugins|MTrack|Microtubule Detection and Tracking'%}

 The welcome panel will open.